 Another added: “You really want to marry this guy?
 There are 2 problems: 1.
 He assumed he's entitled to the money.
 2. He assumed he can spend it on a discretionary item that does not include you.
 Pt2. is the bigger problem.”

-The person commented, “Don't go through with the .
-This has unpaid credit card debt and consistently lives beyond his financial means.
+The person commented, “Don't go through with the wedding.
+This man has unpaid credit card debt and consistently lives beyond his financial means.
 Also, he believes that what's his is his and what's yours is also his.
 This is not a good situation.
-Furthermore, his issues and sense of entitlement indicate that he displays typical traits of a narcissist.”
+Furthermore, his anger issues and sense of entitlement indicate that he displays typical traits of a narcissist.”

 They continued: “Your grandparents last gift to you wasn't just the money, but the wisdom of who this guy really is underneath.
 No character, abusive, entitled, parasitic.
 Run.”